SIRHAMY/ChroniclingAmericaAPIWrapper/README.md

 ### Examples

 * Get up to 1000 news articles containing the term "housewife" that appeared in newspapers from year 1836 - 1900 and write to CSV.
-  * `python chroniclingamerica.py housewife -w outputFile --csv --count 1000`
+  * `python chroniclingamerica.py housewife -y 1900 -w outputFile --csv --count 1000`

 ### To Do